-FinMark Trust a non-profit independent trust based in Johannesburg, South Africa, was established in 2002 and is funded primarily by UK Aid from the Department for International Development (DFID), through its South Africa office.
-FinMark Trust’s purpose is ‘Making financial markets work for the poor, by promoting financial inclusion and regional financial integration’.
-It does this by conducting research to identify the systemic constraints that prevent financial markets from reaching out to these consumers and by advocating for change on the basis of research findings.
-Thus, FinMark Trust plays a catalytic role, driven by its purpose to start processes of change that ultimately lead to the development of inclusive financial systems that can benefit all consumers.
-An important tool developed by FinMark Trust is FinScope, a national representative survey of individuals’ perceptions and usage of financial services undertaken now in 15 countries in Africa.
-FinMark Trust’s Trustees are Nkululeko Sowazi (Chair), Maya Makanjee (CEO), Cas Coovadia, Ethel Matenge-Sebesho, Ishmael Mkhabela, Prega Ramsamy, and Esau Nebwe.
+FinMark Trust, an independent trust based in Johannesburg, South Africa, was established in 2002, and is funded primarily by UKaid from the Department for International Development (DFID) through its Southern Africa office.
+FinMark Trust’s purpose is ‘making financial markets work for the poor, by promoting financial inclusion and regional financial integration’ as well as institutional and organisational development, in order to increase access to financial services for the un-served and undeserved.
+FinMark Trust commissions research to identify the systemic constraints that prevent financial markets from reaching out to these consumers and by advocating for change on the basis of the research findings.

 Urban LandMark stands for the Urban Land Markets Programme – a South African organisation based in Pretoria, the programme was set up in May 2006 with funding from the UK’s Department for International Development.
 Urban LandMark is working to make urban land markets work for the poor by mobilising diverse players, including the private sector and civil society, to come up with innovative ways to achieve this objective and bringing about change in government policy and implementation, and in private sector praxis